 Note: Links with green underlines are shopping links and will open in a new window

 Jump standards are the side of a jump that hold up the rails.
 They can be plain or quite fancy and elaborate.
+Below are horse jump standards for sale on Amazon and eBay.
 For good things to know before buying jump standards, please scroll down.

 Below: A cross rail (or cross pole) schooling jump.
 The blue arrows are pointing to the jump standards.
 This style of standard is called a "wing" standard.

 Below: The same jump standard shown above.
 It is being lifted off the base in order to easily dismantle the jump.

 Horse jump standards on Etsy - In our experience there are usually only a few jump standards to choose from on Etsy.
 However, you can often find a maker who will customize them for you in your choice of colors.